system-transparency/stprov/docs/testing-stprov.md

     $ SINGLE_TEST=0 ./integration/qemu.sh && ./integration/supermicro-x11scl.sh

 `integration/supermicro-x11scl.sh` uses the `stmgr` tool.
-Select the same version as the stboot smoke test, or ensure the stprov CI uses that version.
+Ensure the same version as the stboot smoke test is used, see `integration/go.mod`.

 The instructions for three manual tests will now be outlined.